alvarolop/workshop-gitops-infra-deploy/README.md

 * If this is the first cluster of the account (Hub), you need to set it to false, so that it creates a new VPC.
 * If you are installing a managed cluster, the Hub should be already present, so that you can reuse the same VPC.
 In such case, you will select the vpc-id created by the initial install.

-Also, note that `<amount_of_users>` refers to the users created in the htpasswd of the Hub Cluster.
-This parameter does not take effect on the Managed Clusters.

 Regarding the `<cluster_name>`, remember that it is mandatory to keep the same cluster names:
 * `argo-hub` for the Hub cluster.